mobsenpai/hana/.github/README.md

    $ nixos-install --flake .#acer
    ```

+7. Reboot, login as root, and change the password for your user using passwd

+8. Log in as normal user

-7. Install the home manager configuration
+9. Install the home manager configuration

    ```bash
    $ home-manager switch --flake 'github:yashraj/dotfiles#yashraj@acer'